 Getting Started

 The first couple of weeks I spent just going through the course materials, familiarizing myself with Hansen’s approach to product research, site structure and layout, competition analysis and promotional techniques.
-There are quite a few videos in the course (about 60) so it takes time to go through them.
+There are quite a few videos in …

 I got a few email queries about what I thought of Andrew Hansen’s new Forever Affiliate course.
 As I mentioned in my previous post, I didn’t know anything about it apart from the fact that he’d just released a new course.